ReemKhater/DrumBox/README.md

 ## Acknowledgments

-Special thanks to Professor Ayoub Jebri and for  for guidance and support throughout this project.
+Special thanks to Professor Ayoub Jebri for guidance and support throughout this project.

 An additional acknowledgment to Patricia Kittel for the help in the PCB part.